srl-labs/learn-srlinux/docs/tutorials/programmability/json-rpc/basics.md

     }
     ```

-!!!note
+/// note
 Delete operation will not error when trying to delete a valid but non-existing node.
+///

 #### Multiple actions